-The Law on Library Management regulates the general issues of library organisations.
+The Law on Library Management (11/06/1996) regulates the general issues of library organizations.
 It defines libraries as cultural-educational, scientific-informational institutions, whose main social function is to effectively and fully apply its funds and other library resources to benefit the users.

 The universal library network includes public and non-public, local and departmental library networks.
 The library system covers the National Library, training libraries, public libraries, children’s libraries, school libraries and special library networks.